-Should You Resolve to Quit Smoking or Vaping for Your Recovery in 2018?
+Should You Quit Smoking or Vaping for Your Recovery in 2018?

 Absolutely, yes.
 Without a doubt, yes.
 You have worked so hard and come so far in your recovery, detoxing off all addictive substances.
 Why would nicotine be any different?